qzhizhou/food-ordering-backend-system/README.md

-# Develop a Food Ordering System using Microservices architecture and Spring Cloud
+# Develop a Food Ordering Backend System using Spring Cloud and Microservices architecture

 This is a system designed in **Spring Boot/Data/Cloud** to provide **REST** APIs for food ordering/delivery system.